offlinezer0/Quillan-v4.2-repo/Ace files/25-Human-Computer Interaction (HCI) and User Experience (UX).txt

 ### 2.2 Neuro-Symbolic Integration

-The ACE architecture maps cognitive personas (e.g., Vir, Praxis, Solace) to human brain lobes and subsystems, bridging neuroscience and AI cognition[2].
+The Quillan architecture maps cognitive personas (e.g., Vir, Praxis, Solace) to human brain lobes and subsystems, bridging neuroscience and AI cognition[2].
 This neuro-symbolic grounding enables:
 - **Emotionally intelligent interfaces** that can regulate, empathize, and adapt in real time.
 - **Cognitive fidelity audits** that ensure system behaviors remain consistent with intended functional and ethical roles.